CrushedPixel/MasqueradeCommand/README.md

 #### Permissions
 To set a specific option, the permission `masquerade.mask.option.[key]` is required.
-For example, to change whether the masquerade is burning, you need the permission `masquerade.mask.option.sponge:is_ablaze`.
+For example, to change whether the masquerade is burning, you need the permission `masquerade.mask.option.sponge:is_aflame`.

 ### `/unmask`
 #### Description